-These types of pipe are some of the oldest variety of plumbing pipe and have been used for many decades for hot and cold water transfer in residential and commercial spaces.
+These types of pipe are some of the oldest varieties of plumbing pipe and have been used for many decades for hot and cold water transfer in residential and commercial spaces.
 These pipes are found internally within a structure, but they are often buried underground to move water outside of the structure.
-Galvanized pipe is heavy and typically a cheaper option for pipe as it is fairly resistant to corrosion and likely to last for many decades, though the metal is susceptible to rust on the threaded ends of the pipe.
-These are often found in older structures.

 PVC or Plastic

-PVC, or poly0vinyl chloride piping is one of the favorite pipe materials used for DIY and remodeling.
+PVC or polyvinyl chloride piping is one of the favorite pipe materials used for DIY and remodeling.
 This completely safe, non-corrosive, and reliable pipe material is best used for carrying high water pressure, and so can be used for most plumbing elements.
-Low-cost, easy to install, and durable in hot or cold weather, this is a good option for sanitary waste lines, vent pipes, or drain traps.

 PVC pipes are a low-cost option and are easy to install.
 Because of the plastic, they are resistant to corrosion and high water pressures.
 PVC piping is also a very durable pipe and is non-conductive.
 These are perfect for sanitary waste lines, vent pipes, and drain traps.